System Dashboard

 - Status

-Double clicking on each line item in Components, APIs, and Platforms will open a side panel with additional information and metadata about that item.
+Double clicking on each line item in Components, APIs, and Platforms will open a side panel with additional information about that item.

-Double clicking on line items is not currently enabled for Dependencies, while double clicking on the Debugger line items will open the respective deep session replays.
+Double clicking on line items is not currently enabled for Dependencies, while double clicking on the Debugger sessions will open the respective deep session replays as separate tabs.